quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 The exchange of data between the HTTP and QUIC layer is logged via the "stream_data_moved" and "datagram_data_moved" events in {{QLOG-QUIC}}.

+HTTP/3 frames are transmitted on QUIC streams, which allows them to span multiple QUIC packets.
+Some implementations might send a single large frame, rather than a sequence of smaller frames, in order to amortize frame header overhead.
+HTTP/3 frame headers are represented by the frame_created ({{h3-framecreated}}) and frame_parsed ({{h3-frameparsed}}) events.
+Subsequent frame payload data transfer is indicated by stream_data_moved events.
+Furthermore, stream_data_moved events can appear before frame_parsed events because implementations need to read data from a stream in order to parse the frame header.

 ## parameters_set {#h3-parametersset}

 The `parameters_set` event contains HTTP/3 and QPACK-level settings, mostly